Kaiqi-Liang/YouTube-Distraction-Disabler/README.md

 3. Click *Add to Chrome*

 ### Use the zip file
+1. Download the zip file of a particular version from one of the following places:
+    * Inside the directory `deployment`.
+    * The first zip file under assets within `Releases`.
-1. Open Chrome.
+2. Open Chrome.
-2. Navigate to chrome://extensions.
+3. Navigate to chrome://extensions.
-3. Enable *Developer mode*.
+4. Enable *Developer mode*.
-4. Click *Load unpacked*.
+5. Click *Load unpacked*.
-5. Select the unzipped directory.
+6. Select the unzipped directory.

 ### Build it yourself
 Clone the project by running one of the commands below